gentlman2006/HslCommunication/docs/English.md

 and C # Program for data interaction, this jar component is suitable for Android development, easy to build a.
 NET Server + Windows Client + ASP.
 NET client + EE client + Java Client + Android client, may support Python in the future, the current Java function code is as follows:

+* How to communicate with melsec plc
+* How to communicate with siemens plc
+* How to communicate with omron plc
+* How to communicate with modbus-tcp device
+* **NetSimplify**
+* **NetComplex**
+* **NetPushClient**

+## HslCommunication.py Summary
+This component provides the Python version, the version of the.
+NET castrated version, the removal of all the server function code, retaining a part of the client function code, convenient and PLC, the device for data interaction, and C # Program for data interaction, for cross-platform operation, the main functions are as follows:

+* How to communicate with melsec plc
+* How to communicate with siemens plc
+* How to communicate with omron plc
+* How to communicate with modbus-tcp device
+* **NetSimplify**
+* **NetComplex**
+* **NetPushClient**

 ## Support
 If this library really helps you, you can support me by AliPay.
 Please choose the amount according to your actual ability.